router5/router5.github.io/_guides/configuring-routes.md

 ## Adding routes to your router

-You can add all your routes at once using Router5 constructor or `router.add`.
+You can add all your routes at once using `createRouter` or `router.add`.

 __createRouter(routes, options)__